dmisdm/recrux/README.md

 A functional, action centered, typescript flavored, and slightly opinionated toolbelt for redux.
 Core values:

-- Compose reducers as if you're composing functions.
+- Compose reducers and actions in a similar way to plain function composition.
 - Never trap developers, always allow for plain redux.
 - Create actions using a name, namespace and a reducer for that action
 - Promote the re-use of reducer logic without complex abstractions